uploadcare/uploadcare-rails/README.md

 <%= uploadcare_include_tag '0.6.4.2' %>
 ```

 This will include the widget script from Uploadcare CDN via a tag, which is the preferred way to do it.
+If you omit the version argument (which is fine), the value from `config/initializers/uploadcare.rb` will be used.

 In some circumstances, however, you'd want to run the script code through the asset pipeline, or work offline.
 To do this, instead of using `uploadcare_include_tag` just add it to your assets:

 ```javascript
 // = require uploadcare